redraincatching/bashbook/README.md

 Run the server file in the console and then follow the instructions provided

-If the ID initiailly entered does not exist, it will be created
+If the ID initially entered does not exist, it will be created

 The user is then "logged in" and can simply call commands without having to specify their own id